 - Dozing off

-- Financial problems as a result of buying increasingly more Xanax
+- Financial problems as a result of buying more Xanax

-- Neglect of responsibilities at home, school, or work
+- Neglecting responsibilities at home, school, or work

-- Changes in sleep patterns (sleeping too much/too little, sleeping at odd times of the day, etc.)
+- Changes in sleep patterns (too much/too little sleep or sleeping at odd times)

 - Attempting to cut down or stop using Xanax but being unable to do so